leanor64/5A_SAT/README.md

 # SatSolverTemplate
-SAT solver template for a course at INSA Toulouse.
+SAT solver template for a course (TP) at INSA Toulouse.

 ## Setup
 For this course, you need a modern C++ compiler that supports C++20.
 I recommend using `g++` or `clang`. `MSVC` should